 This medication can help you lose weight by reducing appetite and cravings.

-While Zonisamide is FDA-approved for the treatment of partial seizures in adults with epilepsy, it is also commonly used by leading specialist obesity clinicians and weight clinics off-label to help promote weight loss by reducing appetite and cravings.
+Although topiramate is FDA-approved for treating seizures and preventing migraines, it is also commonly used by leading specialist obesity clinicians and weight clinics off-label to help aid with weight loss by reducing appetite and cravings.

-Zonisamide is only FDA-approved to treat seizures.
+Topiramate is only FDA-approved to treat seizures and prevent migraines.
 Prescribing medications are up to a medical provider’s discretion and may not be appropriate for everyone.

-Before using zonisamide, tell your healthcare provider about your medical history, especially if you have:
+Before using topiramate, tell your healthcare provider about your medical history, especially if you have:

-Many people experience no side effects while taking zonisamide.
-The most common side effects of zonisamide include:
+Many people experience no side effects while taking topiramate.
+Some of the most common side effects (but not extremely frequent) are:

-These symptoms may subside after your body adjusts to the medication.
+These symptoms may subside after the body adjusts to the medication.

 To report suspected adverse reactions to topiramate contact the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 In case of emergencies, please call 911 or go to the nearest emergency room.